Football club (association football): Stadiums

 An association football club normally has a designated stadium as their home ground, where the club plays its home games, which normally make up about half of fixtures for a given season.
 The home ground can either be owned by the club itself or by some other entity such as a business, city or district.
 Clubs often are the sole event organisers of their home games.

 Stadium naming rights are sometimes procured by sponsors to generate additional sources of revenue for the football club.
 Normally this requires the club (or its owners) to have sole ownership of the stadium of which naming rights are sold.

 Administrative infrastructure

-An association football club exists as a business entity.
+An association football club often exists as a business entity.
 The club signs commercial contract with players as well as non-playing personnel.
 As any business entity it has its own secretary or secretarial department as well as financial, legal, accounting and other departments.
 The club also often has a department or someone who popularizes it or interacts with public on behalf of the club (public affair).
 The club may also contain own agronomist or whole agricultural department.

 An association football club often times provides some medical support in forms of first or urgent medical aid and physical rehabilitation or recovery plans for its players.